SAP-samples/cloud-extension-s4hana-business-process/mission/Prepare-Cloud-Platform/Booster.md

 13. Click on *Edit*, then '+'.
 Select on 'ODPManage' from the dropdown and click on *Add*

    ![Edit Role collection](./images/booster9.png)

 14. Click on save

 ![Save Role collection](./images/booster10.png)

+15. Navigate back to your Subaccount -> Entitlements

+16. Click on *Configure Entitlements* then choose *Add Service Plans*

+17. Search for "HANA" in the pop-up window and select *SAP HANA Service*

+18. Choose '64STANDARD' in the Available Plans section on the right

+19. Click on *Add 1 Service Plan* and save